openego/eTraGo/README.rst

 `Dreissen Branching Model <https://nvie.com/posts/a-successful-git-branching-model/>`_

-Use the pip -e to install eTraGo directly from the cloned repository (Be sure having the pip version 18.1 installed since newer versions do not permit using dependency links!):
+Use the pip -e to install eTraGo directly from the cloned repository (Be sure having the pip version 18.1 installed (pip3 install pip==18.1) since newer versions do not permit using dependency links!):

 .. code-block::